 In the UK, the survey was intended to assist the Ordnance Survey in revising its maps of the country but it would also benefit government departments dealing with town planning and transport infrastructure.
 Designed to produce stereoscopic vertical cover at 1:10,000 scale, with larger scales and oblique photography taken of urban areas, the survey was initially scheduled for completion by the end of 1947, but many areas were re-flown in 1948-9 to rectify deficiencies caused by cloud cover or camera failure.

 For Scotland, around 500 sorties were flown during the survey, resulting in the collection of over 280,000 photographic images.
-These prints and films are held by NCAP and can be viewed in our search room.
+These prints and films are now held by NCAP.

 'Tedious in the extreme'